Tackling Heterogeneity in Federated Learning via Variance-Reduced Boltzmann Sampling within Homogeneous Social Coalitions: Algorithm Design

-Here, we will specifically focus on the main algorithm steps which occur at every communication round $t \in [T]$.
-At the end of this section, we summarize the procedure in Algorithm \ref{alg:fed_cluster}. \paragraph{Opinion Dynamics Setting} First, let us formalize the underlying network structure aimed to study.
+We formalize the underlying network structure aimed at studying the problem through the lens of social agents.
+Here, the set of clients of the federations can be seen as the set of agents $\mathcal{K} = \{1, \dots, K\}$ of an arbitrary network and their individual client model $\theta_k$ as the agents' social opinions~\cite{proskurnikov2017tutorial}.
 Let $\theta(t)$ indicate the vector of current models at round $t$, such that $\theta_k(t)$ is the model associated to client $k$ at communication round $t$.
-As introduced in \cite{Mas2010_opinion_exp} a natural way to implement homophily it to define social influence of agent $j$ on agent $k$ as
+Let $W(t)$ be the influence matrix that encodes the pairwise influence between clients at time $t$.
+In the context of opinion dynamics, this matrix captures phenomena such as homophily~\cite{Mas2010_opinion_exp}, i.e., agents' tendency to be mainly influenced by individuals who hold similar opinions.
+Following~\cite{Mas2010_opinion_exp}, a natural way to implement homophily is to define social influence of agent $j$ on agent $k$ as

+where $\gamma>0$ is a parameter that amplifies the role of models similarities, i.e., the larger $\gamma$, the more pronounced is the homophily effect.
+The resulting matrix admits a clear social-systems interpretation: agents (clients) with similar opinions (model parameters) exert stronger mutual influence and naturally form clusters.
+Importantly, computing this matrix, which is standard practice in clustered and personalized FL~\cite{sattler2020clustered, bao2023optimizing}, here reduces to evaluating Euclidean distances between server-available parameter vectors.
+It is worth noting that we expect clients belonging to the same cluster to converge toward similar local models.
+Consequently, the influence matrix $W$ will asymptotically exhibit a block-like structure, with each block corresponding to a distinct cluster.
+This observation supports the specific formulation of $W$, as it aligns with our objective of accurately identifying and distinguishing network clusters.